JoDBman/JoDBman/README.md

 - 👋 Hi, I’m @JoDBman
-- 👀 I’m interested in
+- 👀 I’m interested in DW
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning DW
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me